Clarkson-Applied-Data-Science/2025_IA651_Mbuwayesango_Moyo/README.md

 In contrast, the Ensemble model shows a relatively higher standard deviation (0.0608), indicating that its performance varies more depending on the training data.

+## Conclusion
+The evaluation of multiple classification models for predicting Parkinson's Disease progression revealed important insights into their respective performances.

+The Decision Tree Classifier and Ensemble Model (RF + SVC + XGB) demonstrated the most consistent performance in terms of F1 score, indicating their ability to balance precision and recall effectively across all classes.
+In contrast, the SVC model, despite achieving the highest accuracy (0.36), exhibited significant challenges in handling class imbalance, resulting in a considerably lower F1 score (0.18).
+This discrepancy suggests that while SVC accurately predicts the majority class, it struggles with correctly classifying minority classes.

+The Ensemble method successfully integrates the strengths of Random Forest, SVC, and XGBoost, yielding a more balanced and robust performance.
+By combining multiple learning algorithms, the ensemble approach mitigates the bias inherent in individual models, thereby offering a more generalized predictive capability.
+This ensemble strategy helps address the limitations of single models, particularly in complex, multi-class classification problems.

+## 🏆 Final Verdict:
+Taking into account both accuracy and F1 score, the Ensemble Model (RF + SVC + XGB) emerges as the most balanced and reliable model for predicting Parkinson’s Disease progression.
+While SVC shows promising accuracy, its inability to handle class imbalance makes it less suitable for this task compared to the ensemble approach.

+In conclusion, leveraging an ensemble of diverse classifiers proves to be a more effective strategy in addressing the inherent challenges of multi-class classification within this dataset.
+Further improvements may include optimizing the ensemble weights or incorporating additional models to enhance predictive performance.